YouTube may be the most popular website for videos, but there are a lot of videos that you won’t find there.

 This page emphasizes free resources, however some of the videos which can be found are restricted, i.e. they may require free registration, not be available in all regions, or require a fee or paid subscription.

-Bing, Google, Yandex, and MeFeedia are all search engines that can find videos from many different hosts, including those on this page.
+Bing, Google, Yandex, Petey Vid, and MeFeedia are all search engines that can find videos from many different hosts, including those on this page.
 Most results are free to watch, but Bing and Google include some paid videos.
+Petey Vid only includes YouTube videos when they are an hour or more.

 While the videos hosted on these sites are generally included in search engines, some can be missed, and the host sites often have additional features not available from the search engines.

-These are the most popular video search tools, filtered to find videos with a duration of 20 minutes or longer.
+These are the most popular video search tools, filtered to find videos that are 20 minutes or more.
+Petey Vid is filtered to those 45 minutes or more.

 These websites include movies, television shows, and web series, and are ad-supported so they are free to watch.